Sigma-Labs-XYZ/Example-Technical-Tests/morse/README.md

     - `.. / .- -- / -. --- - / .- ..-. .-. .- .. -.. / --- ..-. / .-- --- .-.. ...- . ...` --> `I AM NOT AFRAID OF WOLVES`
     - `-- ..- ... .. -.-. / .. ... / .- / -.- .. -. -.. .-.. -.-- / -... .-. . ...- . -` --> `MUSIC IS A KINDLY BREVET`
 4. Given a message written in English, produce a slash-separated Morse code string.
 All non-alphanumeric characters should be ignored, and the message should be treated as case-insensitive.
+5. Create a CLI tool that translates between Morse code and English.
+Users should not have to specify what form their input is in.
+6. Adapt the CLI tool so that it accepts optional encoding arguments, so that symbols other than `.`, `-`, and `/` can be used to encode the message as Morse code.